future-proof-iot/RIOT-fp/events.md

 ## Activities & Related News

+### It's a wrap!
+*01.12.2023.* Our project has run its course.
+Long live follow-ups!
+See our [software](https://future-proof-iot.github.io/RIOT-fp/software) which keeps on being maintained and developed.
+See our [publications](https://future-proof-iot.github.io/RIOT-fp/publications) which layed the ground for follow-up research activities, as well as diverse IETF specifications that are in the process of being standardized.
+And there's more!
+Among others, a startup is born in the process: [Cryspen](https://cryspen.com/about/).

+### New SUIT draft Specification Released
+*01.11.2023.* We have published a new version (-24) of the IETF draft specification for the [SUIT manifest](https://datatracker.ietf.org/doc/draft-ietf-suit-manifest/24/) which secures IoT software updates metadata by re-using CBOR and COSE, end-to-end while in transit from the authorized software OEM to the IoT device, in a low-power manner.

 ### New Report on our Software Launched in Space
 *29.09.2023.* We published a new report on how our IoT secure update software integrated in RIOT is used on a nano-satellite recently launched in near-Earth orbit.
 See the preprint [here](https://github.com/future-proof-iot/RIOT-fp/blob/master/preprints/Cubedate-IEEE-PEMWN-2023.pdf)!
 The paper will also be presented at IEEE PEMWN 2023.